MTG/sms-tools/README.md

 <p> In order to use them you have to install: iPython, Matplotlib, Numpy, Scipy, PyAudio, PySide, Cython.</p>
 </ul>

 The basic analysis/synthesis models are in the directory software/models.
-The best way to execute the models is from inside iPython, for example to run the hpsModel:
+The best way to execute the models is from inside iPython.
+For example to run the hpsModel you have to go to the software/models directory and type:

 <p> <code>run hpsModel</code> </p>